benbyford/ai-ethics-framework/Framework.md

 - ### Data protection

+  - Do you hold sensitive data securely?

 - ### Consent

+  - Do you seek consent for a persons's sensitive data

+  - Do you seek consent and value the person's time?

-[specific technology consideration]
+[specific AI technology consideration]

 - ### Unwanted Bias

-  - Fairness of participants an AI system should be upheld and, where possible, be demonstrated through statistical analysis
+  - Fairness of participants in an AI system should be upheld and, where possible, be demonstrated.

 - ### Data manipulation

+  - Do you manipulate data to the detriment of your users to best fit your own goals?

 - ### Obfuscation and duplication of personal data